-Applicants must be recommended by an academic adviser, dean of their graduate program, or department chair.
-Along with a letter of recommendation, applicants should provide a resume, transcripts, a graduate plan of study, and a statement of purpose.
+Applicants must be recommended by an academic advisor, dean of their graduate program, or department chair.
+Along with a letter of recommendation, applicants must provide a resume, transcripts, a graduate plan of study, and a statement of purpose.

-- Conference on Asian Pacific American Leadership (CAPAL) Scholarship
+- Conference on Asian Pacific American Leadership Scholarship

-The CAPAL offers two different scholarships for graduate students: the Public Service Internship Program and Public Service Field Internship Program.
-Both awards are granted to outstanding students who demonstrate leadership potential within Asian-American, Native-Hawaiian, or Pacific-Islander communities.
-The Public Service Internship Program places graduate students at an internship in the Washington, D.C., area.
+The CAPAL offers two different scholarship internships for graduate students: the Public Service Internship Program and the Public Service Field Internship Program.
+Both awards are granted to outstanding students who demonstrate leadership potential within Asian American, Native Hawaiian, or Pacific Islander communities.
+The Public Service Internship Program places graduate students in an internship in the Washington, D.C., area.
 The Public Service Field Internship Program assigns candidates to public sector positions throughout the United States.

-Eligible applicants must be U.S. citizens currently enrolled in a graduate program.
-Candidates must demonstrate a 3.0 GPA or higher, and should submit transcripts, a resume, letter of recommendation, and a personal statement.
+Eligible applicants need U.S. citizenship and current enrollment in a graduate program.
+Candidates must demonstrate a 3.0 GPA or higher and submit transcripts, a resume, a letter of recommendation, and a personal statement.

 - Rama Scholarships for the American Dream